 The Academic Senate plays an integral part in the shared governance of the University of Utah.
-Its status is codified both in the Policy and Procedures Manual and in the history of the University.
+Its status is codified both in University Regulations and in the history of the University.
 Strong working relations have developed between the Senate and the Administration in confronting the issues faced by the University.
 Both Senate and Administration take the initiative in formulating issues and in developing responses to them.
-Much of the actual Senate work is carried out by the 12 Senate-elected committees, which work on the central academic issues of the institution.
+Much of the actual Senate work is carried out by the Senate-elected committees, which work on the central academic issues of the institution.
 They report to the full Senate, and the Senate often acts on their proposals as well as on issues brought to its attention by the administration.

 Scope of Authority

-- “receives and considers reports from all faculty committees, councils, departments, divisions, administrative officers, schools, colleges, faculties and libraries, and other academic units, and administrative officers, and to take appropriate action thereon within the scope of its authority.”
+- to receive and consider reports from all faculty committees, councils, departments, divisions, schools, colleges, faculties and libraries, and other academic units, and administrative officers, and to take appropriate action thereon within the scope of this authority;

-- considers “matters of professional interest and faculty welfare” and makes “recommendations to the university president and other administrative officers concerned”, and
+- to consider matters of professional interest and faculty welfare and make recommendations to the University President and other administrative officers concerned;

-- proposes to the Board of Trustees “amendments or additions to the University Regulations for the government of the university.”
+- to propose to the Board of Trustees amendments or additions to the University Regulations for the government of the University…”

 The Academic Senate is comprised of the following elected voting members:

-- 100 Faculty members, proportionally representing and elected by their respective colleges or other areas of representation
+- 101 faculty members, proportionally representing and elected by their respective colleges or other areas of representation

-- 18 Students from student government (ASUU), one from each college or equivalent area of representation, and the ASUU president and ASUU Campus Relations chair
+- 18 students from student government (ASUU), one from each college or equivalent area of representation, and the ASUU president and ASUU Campus Relations chair

 The Senate includes as ex officio members who may debate and present motions, but do not vote: